Andrejkf/solution_behavioral_cloning_p3t1/report.md

 Initially a simple deep fully connected network with 1 flatten layer and a dense  layer was trained to check if model was able to run in the simulator.
 Then inspired by [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) I started with a simple convolutional neural network of 1 convolutional layer and progressively I was testing performance training the model while increasing the number of convolutional layers.

-Then, noticing that network performance was still bad: I mean, that the car went out of the track, I d
+Then, noticing that network performance was still bad: I mean, that the car went out of the track, I decided to look for data augmentation.

 ##### Data preprocessing (Part 2)
 Here custom funtions and steps applied to image before feeding the model is explained.